 The FTC with the canister is then disconnected from its power source and moved through the designated load path to the shipping cask.
 At the shipping cask the FTC is aligned to the SCLC over the proper shipping cask cavity.
 When the FTC is in place and power is connected, an interlock allows the opening of the SCLC foot valve.
 The SCLC foot valve is opened and the FTC bottom doors are opened.
-The canister is lowered at either of the unit's nominal speeds of 1 or 10 fpm until it is less than 1 foot from the top of the cask's lower impact limiter where the lowering speed will be automatically reduced to no greater than 1 fpm until the canister rests on the impact limiter.
+The canister is lowered at the unit's nominal speed of no greater than 10 fpm.
+When the bottom of the canister is at least one foot before contacting the impact limiter, the unit's speed shifts automatically to no greater than 1 fpm until the canister rests on the impact limiter.
 It is unlikely that binding will occur during the lowering of the canisters into the shipping cask.
 However, the distance the canisters have been lowered can be determined by the height encoder provided for verification that the canister has "bottomed out."
 The FTC grapple is unloaded when the load cell indicates that the canister is resting in the shipping cask.
 This allows the grapple to be disengaged and retracted, the SCLC foot valve is closed and the FTC bottom doors are closed.
 Power to the FTC is disconnected and the FTC is then moved back to the loading station to pick up another canister.
 The MHC, with shield plug, is placed back on the SCLC, the foot valve is opened, the shield plug replaced and the foot valve closed.